 Statement on Hate-Motivated Crimes

 Ohio University defines hate-motivated offenses as conduct (harassment or physical acts) directed at an individual(s) on the basis of age, race, ethnicity, gender, sexual orientation, religion, or disability with intention to intimidate or injure an individual(s), physically, mentally, or emotionally.
-Hate-motivated offenses compromise the integrity of the Ohio University community and may constitute violations of the A-4 (Mental or Bodily Harm to Others) and A-5 (Discrimination) provisions of the Ohio University Student Code of Conduct.
+Hate-motivated offenses compromise the integrity of the Ohio University community and may constitute violations of the Ohio University Student Code of Conduct.